oils-for-unix/oils/doc/ysh-faq.md

     echo $x                # YES: an even shorter way write --sep ' ' -- $x  # synonym

-So `echo` is technically superfluous in YSH, but it's short, familiar, and correct.
+So `echo` is technically superfluous in YSH, but it's also short, familiar, and correct.

 YSH isn't intended to be compatible with POSIX shell; only OSH is.